thevpc/nuts/website/.dir-template/src/docs/info/troubleshooting.md

 ## Kill mode
 **Kill mode** is a special variant of reset mode where workspace will not be recreated after deletion.
 This can be achieved by using a combination of reset mode and --skip-boot (-Q)option.
-Do not ever invoke it unless your are really knowing what you are doing.
+Do not ever invoke it unless you are really knowing what you are doing.
 To run nuts in reset mode type :

 To run nuts in prune mode type :
 ```